-On a bi-monthly basis, members of the Safe and Respectful Workspaces Task Force will guest post on Equity's National Facebook Group to share news and begin conversations - philosophical and practical - all focused on making all our workspaces safe, respectful and inclusive.
+On a bi-monthly basis, members of the Safe and Respectful Workplaces Task Force will guest post on Equity's National Facebook Group to share news and begin conversations - philosophical and practical - all focused on making all our workplaces safe, respectful and inclusive.

 Equity Working With Engagers

 Equity is committed to the pursuit of safe and respectful workplaces by promoting zero tolerance for acts of racism, discrimination of any kind, harassment, sexual harassment, bullying, violence, reprisal or abuse of power.
 Equity is working with the professional Association of Canadian Theatres (PACT) and other engagers across disciplines, dedicating energy to cultivating and supporting the community in creating safe and respectful working environments across Canada in the live performance sector.

 A key piece of Not in OUR Space! is a Joint First Day Statement [below] presented to the company by both an Equity company member and a representative of the Engager on the first day of rehearsal.
 If a presentation has not yet taken place in your workplace, email notinOURspace@caea.com.

 If It's Happening To You...
 Remember, You Are Not Alone.

 - Call HAVEN Helpline to report the incident.

 - Write down places, dates, times, people involved, witnesses and what happened.
 Make sure to record how the experience affected you.